Iz It a Crime?

 Iz It a Crime? is the twenty-first studio album by American rapper Snoop Dogg, released by Death Row Records and Gamma on May 15, 2025.
-Guest features include October London, LaRussell, Jane Handcock, Charlie Bereal, Stresmatic, Wiz Khalifa, J-Black, Akeem Ali, Pharrell Williams, Tonio Armani, Kon Artis, Blaqthoven, and Sexyy Red.
+Guest features include October London, LaRussell, Jane Handcock, Charlie Bereal, Stresmatic, Wiz Khalifa, J-Black, Akeem Ali, Pharrell Williams, Tonio Armani, Mr. Porter, Blaqthoven, and Sexyy Red.
 The album is a follow-up to his previous album, Missionary, which was released almost 5 months prior in December 2024.